Auth Overview

 currentUser.isAnonymous

-main pattern: react to authentication state changes
+react to authentication events

-We provide a callback to onAuthStateChanged, which Firebase runs on auth events.
-Firebase gives us a user object, also of type User, and which is null when there is no authenticated user.
+We register a callback on onAuthStateChanged, which Firebase runs on auth events.
+Firebase gives us a user object (of type User | null).

 onAuthStateChanged(auth, (user) => {